Arize-ai/phoenix/README.md

 # phoenix.ai

 Phoenix enables you to get to MLOps insights at lightning speed.
-Unlike other observability tools, phoenix focuses on surfacing areas of critical attention relating to your model's features and predictions.
-Phoenix offers zero-config observability for model drift, performance, and data quality.
+Phoenix focuses on surfacing areas that require critical attention and offers zero-config observability for model drift, performance, and data quality.

 **_ NOTE: Phoenix is under active development.
 APIs may change at any time _**